-And when she just needs a bit of peace and quiet, the Bose QC35 (from $399) provides hours of wireless, noise-cancelling heaven to block out all the sounds you don’t want, and listen to all the tunes you do.
+And when she just needs a bit of peace and quiet, the Bose QC35 II (from $499) provides hours of wireless, noise-cancelling heaven to block out all the sounds you don’t want, and listen to all the tunes you do.

 Make it memorable